kubedb/docs/docs/guides/pgbouncer/reconfigure/reconfigure-pgbouncer.md

 ### Remove config

 This will remove all the custom config previously provided.
-After this Ops-manager operator will merge the new given config with the default config and apply this.
+After this Ops-manager will merge the new given config with the default config and apply this.

 - `spec.databaseRef.name` specifies that we are reconfiguring `pb-custom` pgbouncer.
 - `spec.type` specifies that we are performing `Reconfigure` on our pgbouncer.